Design the user experience

-For decades, application and website developers have relied on UI controls to enable users to interact with their applications.
-These same UI controls can also be very effective in bots.
-For example, buttons are a great way to present the user with a simple choice.
+For decades, application and website developers have relied on UI controls to enable users to interact with their applications and these same UI controls can also be very effective in bots.
+For instance, buttons are a great way to present the user with a simple choice.
 Allowing the user to communicate "Hotels" by clicking a button labeled Hotels is easier and quicker than forcing the user to type "Hotels."
 This especially holds true on mobile devices, where clicking is greatly preferred over typing.

 When designing your bot, do not automatically dismiss common UI elements as not being "smart enough."
-As discussed previously, your bot should be designed to solve the user's problem in the best/quickest/easiest manner possible.
-Avoid the temptation to start by incorporating natural language understanding, as it is often unnecessary and just introduces unjustified complexity.
+As discussed previously, your bot should be designed to solve the user's problem in the best, quickest, and easiest manner possible.
+Avoid the temptation to start by incorporating natural language understanding, as it is often unnecessary and introduces unjustified complexity.